Search element - Quick search bar

 Can breastfeeding women have the COVID-19 vaccine?

-Australia's Department of Health has indicated that breastfeeding women can get an approved COVID-19 vaccine and don't need to stop breastfeeding before or after.
-Each individual breastfeeding woman should consult with their doctor about receiving a COVID-19 vaccine.
+Australia's Department of Health has indicated that breastfeeding women can get an approved COVID-19 vaccine and do not need to stop breastfeeding before or after each dose.

 COVID-19